shaneg1507/hello-world/README.md

 # hello-world
-Learning how to ue GitHub
+Learning how to use GitHub
+Knowledge of coding and collaborating will be useful in my future career.